 Combatting human trafficking by screening fibre glass (refrigerated) and canvas sided vehicles for stowaways at road and ferry port (border) checkpoints is a current application of MMW sensors.
 The technique uses passive (or radiometric) imaging.
 The capability is enabled by the transparency of the fibre glass and canvas, and the opaqueness of the human body.
 Stowaways have high contrast against haulage vehicle contents and the canvas and fibre glass sides.

 Health & Safety: Our environment continually bathes us in millimetre wave radiation wherever we are, as a natural phenomenon; it is non-ionising and extremely low in intensity, therefore completely non-dangerous to life.
-Active systems like radar deliver doses of this radiation, lower than that from a mobile phone.
+Active systems like radar deliver similar dose levels, lower than that from mobile phones.
+Hence millimetre wave security screening systems are safe to use.

 The ‘grudge purchase’ is the biggest problem facing security screening technology development; those buying the technology don’t profit from it, even though it stops bad things happening.
-This means it's difficult to get development funding.
+This means it's difficult to get development funding from industry or government.
 Mandating the use of this technology may go some way to solving this problem.
 Having cost-effective security screening solutions will force this mandate, making mm-wave technology commonplace in society.